Causal Evidence that Language Models use Confidence to Drive Behavior: Results

-We examined abstention rate as a joint function of threshold and confidence.
-When plotted against Phase 1 confidence, abstention exhibits a smooth diagonal gradient (Figure \ref{fig:OCTNEW_GPT4o_P4_composite}B), consistent with threshold and confidence acting as independent inputs where a pre-decisional confidence signal is compared against the threshold.
-In marked contrast, when plotted against Phase 4 confidence, abstention collapses into horizontal bands (Figure \ref{fig:OCTNEW_GPT4o_P4_composite}C), indicating that Phase 4 confidence has already incorporated the threshold instruction and reflects post-decisional processing (see Supplemental text for details).
+As in Phase~2, we used Phase~1 calibrated confidence as the predictor of Phase~4 behavior, since it represents a pre-decisional measure uncontaminated by the threshold instruction.
+This choice is empirically validated by the structure of abstention behavior: when plotted against Phase~1 confidence, abstention exhibits a smooth diagonal gradient consistent with threshold and confidence acting as independent inputs (Figure~\ref{fig:OCTNEW_GPT4o_P4_composite}B).
+In contrast, when plotted against Phase~4 confidence, abstention collapses into horizontal bands, indicating that Phase~4 confidence has already incorporated the threshold instruction and reflects post-decisional processing (Figure~\ref{fig:OCTNEW_GPT4o_P4_composite}C; see Supplemental Results for quantitative analysis).
+The critical test is whether Phase~1 confidence retains its predictive power across Phase 4---if so, this indicates that instructed thresholds operate at Stage~2 (decision policy) while leaving Stage~1 confidence representations fundamentally unchanged.

-Having established that Phase 1 confidence captures pre-decisional Stage 1 representations, we can now use it as a probe to determine whether instructed thresholds operate at Stage 1 (confidence formation) or Stage 2 (decision policy).
-Specifically, if Phase 1 confidence signals maintains their predictive power, this indicates thresholds operate primarily at Stage 2 (altering the decision policy) while leaving Stage 1 confidence representations fundamentally unchanged.
-Conversely, if Phase 1 confidence signals lose their predictive power, it would suggest threshold instructions alter confidence processing from the ground up, fundamentally changing Stage 1 representations themselves.